 Perhaps nowhere is spring’s spell more powerful than in the fresh bursts of purple sage at the Lurie Garden, tucked away in Millennium Park near the Jay Pritzker Pavilion.
 The pavilion hosts a variety of concerts and shows, and is a picturesque spot for a spring picnic.
 Lincoln Park, home to the beloved Lincoln Park Zoo, is also a great family-friendly place to spend the afternoon.
 As an added bonus, admission is free for both the park and the zoo.

 If you want to get moving, rent a bike from the bike station at the Radisson Blu Aqua Hotel, Chicago, and cycle along the breezy Lake Michigan shoreline.
-Once you’ve worked up an appetite, return for an alfresco dinner at the sleek and modern Filini restaurant, where Executive Chef Rick Starr serves up authentic Italian cuisine.
+Once you’ve worked up an appetite, return for an alfresco dinner at the sleek and modern Filini restaurant, where Executive Chef Leonard Ventura serves up authentic Italian cuisine.

 The bustling strip around Navy Pier is a summer hotspot.
 Catch up with the Bard at the Chicago Shakespeare Theater, watch the fireworks on Wednesdays and Saturdays, or take a cruise that glides past some of Chicago’s dazzling architecture.
 For an unforgettable perspective on the city, get a bird's-eye view of the skyline with a ride on Navy Pier’s 196-foot Centennial Wheel.

 With crisp breezes and a warm rust-and-dandelion palette, autumn envelops Chicago like a favorite wool sweater.
 Here is Chicago at its most reflective, a setting to launch a thousand indie romance movies.
 And, like many romances, a good place to begin is at a museum.